How Holocaust perpetrators are prosecuted in Germany | DW | 07.10.2021

 That meant that the prosecutors only had to prove that Demjanjuk had served as a guard at the Sobibor death camp.
 His ID cards and service records were enough to convict him of accessory to the 28,000 murders committed while he was serving there.

-Now, for the last ten years, the Ludwigsburg office has been scouring its own records (and those in other countries), to find the last few surviving Nazi perpetrators in the hope of bringing some final cases.
+Now, for the past 10 years, the Ludwigsburg office has been scouring its own records (and those in other countries), to find the last few surviving Nazi perpetrators in the hopes of bringing some final cases to court.
 These are partly to correct the judiciary's past failures, but also to give Holocaust survivors and their families the chance to tell their stories in a German courtroom.
 Given the ages of both perpetrators and victims, the office's work is likely to be over within a few years from now.

 *Editor's note: DW follows the German press code, which stresses the importance of protecting the privacy of suspected criminals or victims and urges us to refrain from revealing full names in such cases.